Now Offering Moderna, JJ, Pfizer Bivalent Vaccines for Adults & Kids 5 and Older

 In those cases, a chemotherapy pill taken at home might be preferable to intravenous chemotherapy provided at a clinic, Kamal said.

-“The caregivers may not feel it's right to bring that up, because they might say, I want the best treatment for my loved ones,” he said.
-“But what they don't know is that the oral is better or as good as the IV.
+"The caregivers may not feel it's right to bring that up, because they might say, I want the best treatment for my loved ones,"he said.
+"But what they don't know is that the oral is better or as good as the IV.
 There's this presumption that intensity and complexity is somehow related to benefit.
-That the more we undergo, the harder this process may be maybe means that we're doing all that we can.”
+That the more we undergo, the harder this process may be maybe means that we're doing all that we can."

 Kamal said that should be a conversation involving the patient, the caregiver and the clinical team, "saying, 'look, here's what's challenging for us on a daily basis as it relates to my loved one's dementia.
 I still want the best treatment for him or her, but is there a way to be able to find something in the middle that allows the best possible treatment but at the same time, it's not too logistically complex?'"